vmware-samples/vmware-architecture-migration-tool/wiki/QuickStartGuide.md

-# VMware Architecture Migration Tool (VAMT)<br>Quick Start Guide (with examples)
+# VMware Architecture Migration Tool (VAMT)
+# Quick Start Guide (with examples)
 ---
-The VMWare Architecture Migration Tool (VAMT) is a PowerShell script that uses VMWare PowerCLI to enable moving a VM from one hardware architecture (for instance Intel) to a different hardware architecture (for instance AMD).
+The VMware Architecture Migration Tool (VAMT) is a PowerShell script that uses VMware PowerCLI to enable moving a VM from one hardware architecture (for example, Intel) to a different hardware architecture (for example, AMD).

 There are some constraints and guidelines for this VM movement that are outlined in the full [Script User's Guide](./Script_Usage.md).
 The User's Guide covers more of the functional details for the runtime usage of the script and should be referred to for more thorough documentation.
 This Quick Start guide is intended to be a cheat sheet showing an example of the script usage that was captured during initial testing.